 Receives data from multiple asynchronous sources and outputs the received objects in synchronization with the trigger input.

 Another use case for the tool is to set the same input parameter value in many tools synchronously.
-For example, the branch of a conditional branch and its opposite, merge, should always be changed synchronously.
+For example, the branch of a begin branch and its opposite, end branch, should always be changed synchronously.
 If the branch is controlled asynchronously by setting a parameter from a UI, for example, a synchronization tool with a branch input parameter can be used.
 The synchronized branch output can then be used to set the parameter value in both tools synchronously.

 - A trigger input that accepts any object type.
 The tool will send the current values of all inputs whenever an object is received in this input.

 - If this parameter is

 true, the tool expects that whenever any of the connected dynamic input parameters changes, all of them will.
 This is usually true if the data to all dynamic inputs originates from one source.
 This ensures that at the time the next trigger object is received, all or none of the the dynamic input parameter values have been updated.
 If the dynamic input parameters come from unrelated sources, this parameter needs to be set to

 false, which means that the values of an input parameters will always be updated independently.

 - A table that defines dynamic input parameters.
 The first column contains the name of a parameter and the second one the data type of the parameter's value.
 All dynamic input parameters are optional.
 If none of them is connected, the tool always outputs the default values.